Improving Generalization and Data Efficiency with Diffusion in Offline Multi-agent RL: Appendix

+{In spite of the statistical results shown in Table \ref{tab:foundpolicy}, we also visualize the trajectories generated by different algorithms, shown in Figure \ref{fig:diversity_visualization}.
+We rollout the policy trained by different algorithms for $5$ times under the same initialized position.
+The trajectories are colored red, blue, and purple to represent that they are generated by $3$ different agents.
+The green dots are the landmarks.
+The task for the agents is to reach $3$ green landmarks without collision.
+Different strategies in different background colors mean that $3$ agents reach the landmarks and complete the task in various ways.
+The visualization results show that by multiple attempts, DOM2 finds $5$ strategies, however, the numbers of strategies found by MA-CQL, OMAR and MA-SfBC are $2$, $2$ and $3$, respectively.
+It shows that the policy trained by the DOM2 algorithm possesses high diversity, in other words, DOM2 is capable of generating more diverse policies. }

-In Fig. \ref{fig:my_label} (same as Fig. \ref{fig:3s6lb}), we show the average mean value and the standard deviation value of different datasets in the standard environment as the left diagram and in the shifted environment with $10$-times evaluation in each episode as the right diagram.
-The performance of DOM2 is shown as the light blue bar.
-Compared to the MA-CQL as the orange bar and OMAR as the red bar, DOM2 shows a better average performance in both settings, which means that DOM2 efficiently trains the policy with much better expressiveness and diversity.
+{In Figure \ref{fig:my_label} (same as Figure \ref{fig:3s6lb}), we show the average mean value and the standard deviation value of different datasets in the standard environment as the diagram (a) and in the shifted environment with $10$-times evaluation in each episode as the diagram (b).
+The diagram (c) is the averaged number of good policies (the eposide return is higher than 400 in the standard environment) under different datasets.
+The performance of DOM2 is shown in the light blue bar.
+Compared to the MA-CQL as the orange bar and OMAR as the red bar, DOM2 achieves a better average performance in both settings, which means that DOM2 learns policies with much better expressiveness and diversity.}